nortikin/sverchok/docs/nodes/modifier_make/sweep_modulator.rst

 Functionality
 -------------

+This node is not massively/extensively tested yet.
+Consider it a proof of concept.
+It's not even coded for efficiency.

 behind the scenes this node takes a given trajectory, and two shape curves, and duplicates the trajectory two times, and attaches a bevel object (shape A and B) to the individual trajectories.
 Then using the factors property, it will interpolate (mix) between the two "extrusions" (of Lofted / Swept ) objects.

 Because it's a pain to figure out how many points are in the trajectory (so that you can match the number of factors to pass), the node will automatically extend/trim the input Factor sequence, or even interpolate linearly.